SiliconLabsSoftware/docs-matter/sld407-matter-ota/04-ota-software-update-soc.md

-# Matter OTA for Combined Image on 917 SOC
+# Matter OTA for 917 SOC
 The scope of this page describes the matter OTA upgrade on 917 SoC mode for combined image(TA+M4) as well as single M4 and TA image upgrade.

 ## Hardware Requirements